mzia-CH/Styleguides/JavaScript (Node)/js_node.md

 # JavaScript (Node) Coding Standards

+This document outlines key practices for writing clean and efficient JavaScript code for Node applications.

+It is based on the [Standard JS guide](https://standardjs.com/).

 ## Why Use JavaScript Standard Style?
 JavaScript Standard Style is designed to streamline development by enforcing a unified style guide with minimal setup.
 It helps developers write consistent, clean code while avoiding unnecessary debates over formatting preferences.